Jnwong116/RuntogetherCCF/.github/pr_template.md

 - [ ] Pull request has descriptive context useful to reviewer.
 Screenshots are attached as necessary.
 - [ ] Pull request title matches Jira ticket.
 - [ ] Ticket has been claimed on Jira
+- [ ] Pull request has been approved by CodeOwner